Gim Man-deok: Biography

 In 1792, Jeju was hit by a famine due to repeated crop failures and floods.
 Then in 1794, strong winds and high tides worsened the situation in Jeju.
 The governor of Jeju petitioned the court to send 20,000 bags of rice, but seven of the twelve boats sent were wrecked on the way and 170,000 people died of starvation.
-Gim then used most of her fortune to import and distribute food, mainly rice, saving 18,000 lives.
-Word of Gim's donation soon spread, resulting in King Jeongjo complimenting her and stating that he would grant her a wish.
+Kim then used most of her fortune to import and distribute food, mainly rice, saving 18,000 lives.
+Word of Kim's donation soon spread, resulting in King Jeongjo complimenting her and stating that he would grant her a wish.
 Gim's wish was to see both the palace in the capital city of Hanyang and Mt.
 Geumgang, which was an unusual request, considering that for 200 years women of Jeju had been forbidden to leave the island.
 The king agreed and also granted her the honorary title and the position of nurse of the palace dispensary (의녀반수; 醫女班首).

 Death and legacy

-After her visit to the mainland, in 1797 Gim returned to Jeju, where she died in 1812, at the age of 73.
+After her visit to the mainland, in 1797 Kim returned to Jeju, where she died in 1812, at the age of 73.
 She left all her belongings to the poor, save for a small sum for an orphan she had adopted.

-Following her death, contemporaries Bak Je-ga and Jeong Yak-yong wrote poems in her honor, while the Chief State Councilor Chae Je-gong wrote the biography Man-deok jeon which praises her virtue and her charitable work.
+Following her death, contemporaries Pak Chega and Chŏng Yagyong wrote poems in her honor, while the Chief State Councilor Ch'ae Chegong wrote the biography Man-deok jeon (Man-deok's story) which praises her virtue and her charitable work.

 In modern times, there are scholarships in her name, a foundation dedicated to providing food to the needy and a museum built in Jeju in 1978.
-Each year the island also awards the Gim Man-deok Award to two women of exemplary conduct.
+Each year the island also awards the Kim Man-deok Award to two women of exemplary conduct.